What is Performance Appraisal❓

 7. Encourage Coaching & Mentoring:

-Managers are usually expected to coach their team members.
-Appraisals help the managers to identify the areas where mentoring is required.
+Managers are usually expected to coach their team members Also, appraisals help the managers to identify the areas where mentoring is required.

 8. Employee Training and Development:

 Individual skills are evaluated during an appraisal.
-This helps employees to identify if they need to acquire more skills and competencies to contribute to the company.
+Also, this helps employees to identify if they need to acquire more skills and competencies to contribute to the company.
 It also helps an organization to plan the up-skilling training for their employees.

 9. Provide a Legal Defense For Personal Decisions: